vrtulka23/scnt-exs/README.md

 ## Setup

-For purpose of developing and debugging we created a simple **setup.sh** shell script that implements the most used routines: cleaning, building, testing, and running of the code.
+For the purpose of developing and debugging, we created a simple **setup.sh** shell script that implements the most used routines: cleaning, building, testing, and running of the code.
 For more instructions on how to use this script, refer to its help section:

 ```bash
 ./setup.sh -h